-VI.
-Plaintiff's Arrest and Prosecution Were Part of a Long-Running Pattern Known to High Ranking Officials within the Chicago Police Department
+V. Plaintiff's Arrest and Prosecution Were Part of a Long-Running Pattern Known to High-Ranking Officials within the Chicago Police Department

-42. Before the Watts Gang engineered plaintiff's above-described wrongful arrest, detention, and prosecution, the Chicago Police Department had received numerous civilian complaints that defendant Watts and the Watts Gang were engaging in robbery, extortion, the use of excessive force, planting evidence, fabricating evidence, and manufacturing false charges against persons at the Ida B. Wells Homes.
+30. Before the Watts Gang engineered plaintiff's above-described wrongful arrest, detention, and prosecution, the Chicago Police Department had received many civilian complaints that defendant Watts and the Watts Gang were engaging in robbery, extortion, the use of excessive force, planting evidence, fabricating evidence, and manufacturing false charges against persons at the Ida B. Wells Homes.

 ANSWER: To the extent this paragraph refers to or relies on allegations made in the preceding paragraphs, the City adopts and restates its prior answers and responses thereto.
 The City lacks knowledge or information sufficient to form a belief as to the individuals that plaintiff alleges to be part of the argumentative, vague, and undefined term "Watts Gang," and it therefore makes no further response to the allegations in this paragraph incorporating that term.
 To the extent the allegations of this paragraph are intended to refer to the Defendant Officers, the City admits that CPD received information in 2004 alleging Defendant Watts was engaging in criminal misconduct against drug dealers at the Ida B. Wells housing complex, and that CPD's IAD participated with federal authorities in a joint federally-led investigation of those allegations.
-The City is without knowledge or information of the misconduct involving plaintiff as alleged in the complaint against the Defendant Officers.
-Based on police department reports, court records, and plaintiff's guilty pleas, the City denies the allegation that plaintiff's arrests, detentions, and prosecutions were "wrongful," and it denies any remaining allegations contained in paragraph 42.
+The City further admits Defendant Mohammed was subsequently included as a target of the investigation.
+The City is without knowledge or information of the alleged misconduct involving plaintiff as asserted in the complaint against the Defendant Officers.
+Based on police department reports and plaintiff's guilty plea, the City denies the allegation that plaintiff's arrest, detention, and prosecution were "wrongful."
+The City denies any remaining allegations in paragraph 30 inconsistent with the foregoing.

-43. Criminal investigators corroborated these civilian complaints with information they obtained from multiple cooperating witnesses.
+31. Criminal investigators corroborated these civilian complaints with information they obtained from multiple cooperating witnesses.

 ANSWER: The City lacks knowledge or information sufficient to form a belief as to the "criminal investigators" to whom plaintiff is referring.
 To the extent the allegations of this paragraph are intended to refer to investigators involved in the federally-led investigation in which CPD's IAD participated, the City admits on information and belief certain individuals made allegations to those investigators claiming that Defendant Watts was engaging in criminal misconduct at the Ida B. Wells housing complex.
-The City is without knowledge or information sufficient to form a belief as to the truth of the remaining allegations contained in paragraph 43.
+The City is without knowledge or information sufficient to form a belief as to the truth of the remaining allegations contained in paragraph 31.